JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Ignoring-Errors.md

 # Examining Output Supression in Cassandra

-Cassandra is a new addition in the latest major release.
+Cassandra is a new addition in the latest major release of DaCapo.
 It is a NoSQL distributed database used by many so it is certainly a welcomed addition to the benchmarking suite.
 DaCapo uses [YCSB](https://github.com/brianfrankcooper/YCSB) as the driver for the workload.